input-output-hk/atala-prism/prism-backend/docs/connector/tickets.md

     Mobile wallet should parse `EncryptedAtalaMessage` extract `AtalaMessage` and handle them in the same way they are handling other messages of type `AtalaMessage`

-    Codebase - Android app and IOS app. (there will be 2 tickets in Jira for each)
+    Codebase - Android app and IOS app. (there will be 2 tickets in Jira for each Blocked by - 9